paulrobertlloyd/paulrobertlloyd-v4/src/_content/discussions/2009-06-29-social_media_icons.md

   date: 2009-12-08T18:23:17Z
   url: http://jamy015.nl
   content: |
     Hey, can you also create a icon for Hyves (http://hyves.nl)?
-It's the leading social network in the Netherlands and now i have to substitute the icon with the text "Hyves".
+It’s the leading social network in the Netherlands and now i have to substitute the icon with the text “Hyves”.

 - author: jamy015
   gravatar: a10ca17f2ec33820a31af238b5683e89